 The new ASIC expiry is NOT determined by the expiry date of your previous ASIC/s.
 We can defer your submission to AusCheck until the first business day of the month in which your current ASIC will expire.
 This may improve your chances of receiving the same expiry date as your existing ASIC.
 However, this option does not guarantee your new ASIC will be approved before your existing ASIC expires.

-Please note payment for the ASIC covers the cost of processing the application which includes the background check, the ID Check, card printing and the postage.
+Please note payment is for the processing of the ASIC application to cover administration costs.
 The full fee is payable regardless of the ASIC expiry date received.
 We are unable to provide refunds (full or partial) if you receive a shorter expiry date than your previous ASIC.